The best kind of day trip

 How to get around in Malmö

-Central Malmö is quite small making it easy to walk everywhere.
+Central Malmö is quite small, which makes it easy to get around on foot.

-We have stayed overnight in Malmo ourselves and can easily recommend spending a bit more time in the city.
+We have stayed in Malmö ourselves on several occasions and can easily recommend spending a bit more time in the city.

 Where to stay in Malmö?